Mitgenosse/Gurkenplayer/README.md

 # CSL-Coop - Cities: Skylines modification
 This project is originally forked from Gurkenschreck/Gurkenplayer.
+Special thanks goes to Mario Giugno who initialy created this mod.

 I am trying to build a coop multiplayer mode for Cities: Skyline.
 If you want to help me, then do it. :)